Proposals for the next steps in the strategy to improve the teaching and learning environment at John Lyon.

 The new building – New Oldfield House – would provide specialist teaching areas for STEAM subjects and create additional classroom space to enable the reconfiguration of the rest of the School, so each department can function as dedicated hubs.
-This will improve the quality of the teaching environment and enable the introduction of new curriculum options, including Design & Technology and Photography.
+This will improve the quality of the teaching environment and enable the introduction of new curriculum options.
 Increasing pupil numbers is not part of the plans.

 Replacing an outdated building

 To accommodate the new centre for STEAM subjects, the School is proposing to demolish the existing Oldfield House, a tired and unattractive 1970s building located on the eastern part of the School site, next to Crown Street.
 Access into and through Oldfield House is poor and the spaces it provides are not capable of being adapted to meet the future requirements of modern technology and teaching.

 We are proposing that New Oldfield House is located further away from our neighbours in Crown Street.
 Sitting lower down the hill, the new building is designed to respect the height of existing buildings in the immediate area, and the design and choice of building materials have been carefully considered to make a positive contribution to the Conservation Area.
 The new location for the teaching block will also improve accessibility to this part of the School campus.

 We submitted a planning application to Harrow Council in April and recently made some detailed changes following discussions with the Council.

 Full details of the planning application can be found on the council’s planning portal using the application references P/1813/19 and P/2504/19.